Good for grabbing lunch: The National

 174-184 W Clayton St

-Set in the former space of an iconic music club, Last Resort is filled with local artwork, an amazing ambiance, and the highest quality southwestern-inspired food in all of Athens.
-Missing out on the fried green tomatoes or potato onion pancakes is not an option.
-Add the jalapeño honey mustard dressing to any salad for a hefty kick, and get to brunch by 10am on Sunday so you’re not stuck standing outside, because the Southern-style omelets are nothing like you’ve had before.
+Set in the former space of an iconic music club of the same name, Last Resort features local artwork, an amazing ambiance, and high-quality Southwestern-inspired food.
+Be sure to try the fried green tomatoes or potato onion pancakes.
+Add the jalapeño honey mustard dressing to any salad for a hefty kick, and save some room for dessert, because the delicious, homemade cakes are served in generous portions.

 Best biscuit: Mama’s Boy